AxelDreemurr/AxelDreemurr/README.md

 - 👋 Hi, I’m @AxelDreemurr
-- 👀 I’m interested in developing software solutions, and taking part in creative projects!
+- 👀 I’m interested in developing software solutions, and joining creative projects!
-- 🌱 I’m currently studying IT Engineering
+- 🌱 I’m currently studying IT Engineering!
 - 📫 How to reach me: @axeldreemurr on Twitter!

 <!---